 Stars

-A 2003 study that used X-ray images obtained with the Chandra X-ray Observatory Advanced CCD Imaging Spectrometer (ACIS) instrument reported soft diffuse X-ray emission between the stars in the bubble.
-The extended emission is believed to be associated with hot plasma with temperatures in the range from 1 million to 10 million K. This is considerably hotter than plasmas with temperatures of about 10,000 K generally observed in H II regions.
+This is considerably hotter than plasmas with temperatures of about 10,000 K generally observed in H II regions.
 It is believed to come from shock-heated winds from the massive young stars.
-The fast stellar winds of the nebula’s O-type stars are heated either by collisions with winds of other stars or by a termination shock against the surrounding media.
+The fast stellar winds of the nebula’s O-type stars are heated either by collisions with the winds from other stars or by a termination shock against the surrounding media.

 A 2021 kinematic study of the young stars in the Rosette Nebula found that new stars in nebula may form through the expansion of stellar clusters, hierarchical star formation in turbulent clouds, and feed-back-driven star formation.
 The study identified a total of 338 young stellar objects within a region of 1 by 1 degrees.